nasa9084/slides/PITCHME.md

 ---

-# API Server Codegen from OpenAPI specification
+# Code Generation from OpenAPI specification

 ---